linux-apfs/linux-apfs-rw/README.rst

 cknodes	       Verify the checksum on all metadata nodes.
 Right now this has a
 	       severe performance cost, so it's not recommended.

 readwrite      Enable the experimental write support.
-This **will** corrupt your
+This may corrupt your
 	       container.
 ============   =================================================================